Scroll down to learn more about our Vermont service area. Click the links below to find a town's current real estate listings.

-As you drive towards Spruce Mountain from Montpelier, you will notice the landscape change and the roads turn to gravel.
+As you drive toward Spruce Mountain from Montpelier, you will notice the landscape change and the roads turn to gravel.
 This is the indication that you have entered East Montpelier.

-Living in the hills that form the watershed of the Winooski River provides an opportunity to build a healthy and sustainable community where a diverse group of people live gather in ways that create a sense of common interest in a common landscape.
-The economic, scenic and wildlife values of the natural environment, in combination with the historic values of the built environment, provides a distinctive ‘sense of place’ and a duty of stewardship in the Town of Marshfield.
+Living in the hills that form the watershed of the Winooski River provides an opportunity to build a healthy and sustainable community where a diverse group of people lives together in ways that create a sense of common interest in a common landscape.
+The economic, scenic, and wildlife values of the natural environment, in combination with the historic values of the built environment, provide a distinctive "sense of place" and a duty of stewardship in the Town of Marshfield.

 Middlesex is just north of Montpelier.
 There’s plenty of privacy and no shortage of great views.